Football Today

 ·11 December 2025

-Stefanos Tzimas has been ruled out for the rest of the season after tests revealed the Brighton & Hove Albion striker suffered a ruptured anterior cruciate ligament.
+Brighton & Hove Albion striker Stefanos Tzimas has been ruled out for the rest of the season after rupturing his anterior cruciate ligament.

 He twisted his knee while closing down Pau Torres and required treatment before eventually limping off after 24 minutes.

-Subsequent assessments have confirmed the severity, and surgery will keep Tzimas sidelined until pre-season in 2026.
+Subsequent assessments have confirmed the severity of the injury, and surgery will keep Tzimas sidelined until pre-season in 2026.

-The setback comes at a moment when the teenager was beginning to make progress at senior level after joining from Nurnberg for £20 million in the summer.
+The teenager was beginning to make progress at senior level after joining from Nurnberg for £20 million last summer.

 Tzimas had scored his first Premier League goal just three days earlier, coming off the bench to seal Brighton’s 2-0 win away to Nottingham Forest.

-He had also delivered in the Carabao Cup, scoring twice in a 6-0 victory at Oxford United as part of a run that had begun to justify his fast-tracked involvement under Hurzeler.
+He also scored twice in a 6-0 League Cup victory at Oxford United as part of a run that had begun to justify his fast-tracked involvement under Hurzeler.

-His enforced absence removes a developing option from Brighton’s attacking line, although it does not automatically influence the future of Evan Ferguson, who is on a season-long loan at Roma.
+While his enforced absence removes a developing option from Brighton’s attacking line, it does not automatically affect Evan Ferguson’s future, who is on a season-long loan at Roma.

-Ferguson has endured a challenging campaign in Italy, scoring once in 14 matches in all competitions and struggling to secure a consistent run in the starting lineup.
+Ferguson has endured a challenging campaign in Italy, scoring once in 14 matches in all competitions and struggling to secure a consistent run in the team.

-Roma face Celtic in the Europa League on Thursday and Gian Piero Gasperini discussed Ferguson’s situation while speaking to Italian media ahead of the fixture.
+Roma faced Celtic in the Europa League on Thursday, and manager Gian Piero Gasperini discussed Ferguson’s situation with Italian media ahead of the fixture.

 He said the striker has been given opportunities and stressed that selection depends on performance rather than potential.